 Our vision is to be one of the nation’s best public research universities and one of the great universities of the world.
 This will mean:

 Since 2005, UT Dallas has added [an error occurred while processing this directive] new academic programs.
-We plan to add new programs in such diverse areas as biophysics, communications, chemical, environmental and civil engineering, and urban planning and policy.
-These new programs won't just benefit new students enrolled in them; a greater variety of faculty and courses will become available to all of our students as a result.
+We are considering plans to add new programs in such diverse areas as biophysics, communications, urban planning and policy, and chemical, environmental and civil engineering.
+These new programs won’t just benefit new students enrolled in them; a greater variety of faculty and courses will become available to all of our students as a result.

 UT Dallas is committed to providing undergraduates with genuine, hands-on research opportunities, such as those experienced in the Clark Summer Research Program.
-Also, read about our students’ work in The Exley, a new journal that showcases undergraduate research.
+Also, read about our students’ work in The Exley, a journal that showcases undergraduate research.

-Among the nation's top 10 most economically productive cities, D-FW holds the distinction of being the only one without a member of the Association of American Universities (AAU).
+Among the nation’s 10 most economically productive cities, D-FW holds the distinction of being the only one without a member of the Association of American Universities (AAU).
 Major urban research universities are economic engines for growth.
-The research dollars they attract lead to new start-up companies, venture capital investment, and new jobs in high-paying fields.
+The research dollars they attract lead to new start-up companies, venture capital investment and new jobs in high-paying fields.